 The significance of her murder, however, cannot be underestimated, for it began to focus the minds of the police, press and public at large that something decidedly untoward was occurring in Whitechapel, and a wave of general unease began to ripple through the district.

-Thus, when three weeks later, the mutilated body of Mary Nichols was discovered, again lying on her back with her skirts pulled up around her waist and in an almost identical pose to that of Martha Tabram's body, the realisation began to dawn - prematurely as it now transpires – that a repeat killer was loose in the streets of Whitechapel.
+Thus, when three weeks later, the mutilated body of Mary Nichols was discovered, again lying on her back with her skirts pulled up around her waist and in an almost identical pose to that of Martha Tabram's body, the realisation began to dawn - prematurely as it would transpire - that a repeat killer was loose in the streets of Whitechapel.

 Pall Mall Gazette 10th August 1888

-East London Observer 11th August 1889
+East London Observer 11th August 1888